oramos-engineering/Automatic-Solar-Tracking-System/README.md

 The code starts by initializing the LCD, servo motor, and Serial Monitor.

-When the system turns on, the LDR sensors are calibrated.
-The program reads both LDRs several times and calculates an adjustment so both sensors are closer in value under the same light.
+The LDR sensors are calibrated when the system is turned on.
+The software reads both LDRs multiple times and determines an adjustment to make both sensors' values closer under the same light.
+In order to make both sensors' values closer under the same light, the program scans both LDRs multiple times and computes an adjustment.

 In the main loop, the Arduino reads LDR1, LDR2, and the solar panel voltage using A0, A1, and A2.